HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Neural networks and their architecture

-To achieve that the predicted $\sigma$ values can indeed be interpreted as a $1\sigma$ Gaussian widths, \citet{levasseur17} suggest to tune the network through the dropout rate \citep{hinton12, srivastava14} such that the predicted errors match the expected CIs of 68.3\% for 1$\bar{\sigma}$, 95.4\% for 2$\bar{\sigma}$ and 99.7\% for 3$\bar{\sigma}$.
-Here the bar indicates that the standard deviation is computed from the medians of a full sample, e.g., the test set, and does not correspond to the uncertainty $\vec{\sigma}$ predicted by the network for an individual lens system and parameter.
+In order that the predicted $\sigma$ values can indeed be interpreted as $1\sigma$ Gaussian widths, \citet{levasseur17} suggest tuning the network through the dropout rate \citep{hinton12, srivastava14} such that the predicted errors match the expected CIs of 68.3\% for 1$\bar{\sigma}$, 95.4\% for 2$\bar{\sigma,}$ and 99.7\% for 3$\bar{\sigma}$.
+Here, the bar indicates that the standard deviation is computed from the medians of a full sample, for example, the test set, and does not correspond to the uncertainty $\vec{\sigma}$ predicted by the network for an individual lens system and parameter.
 This idea was also adopted by \citet{pearson21} for their CNNs.
-Since there is only one dropout rate, both teams average over their three or four parameters when trying to match the expected percentile such that the individual errors still differ from the expected CIs (compare Fig.~2 of \citet{levasseur17} and Fig.~4 of \citet{pearson21}).
+As there is only one dropout rate, both teams average over their three or four parameters when trying to match the expected percentile such that the individual errors still differ from the expected CIs (compare Fig.~2 of \citet{levasseur17} and Fig.~4 of \citet{pearson21}).
 This would be even more difficult for us with seven parameters.
 Instead of using dropout with the same rate for both convolutional layers and fully connected (FC) layers, we test only the effect of dropout for the FC layers as the dropout rate typically differs significantly between convolutional layers and FC layers \citep{hinton12, srivastava14}.
-For these reasons, we finally do not use dropout for the error scaling and instead incorporate a direct scaling of each parameter uncertainty such that the uncertainties match as closely as possible the CIs on the test set.
+For these reasons, we finally do not use dropout for the error scaling and instead incorporate a direct scaling of each parameter uncertainty such that the uncertainties match the CIs on the test set as closely as possible.